LucyMcGowan/patrick-turning-30/content/home/accommodations.md

 +++

 Out of town friends, we are SO EXCITED to see you all!
-We'd love to have you for the weekend!
-As it gets closer, we'll [post more](#details) info scheduled activities for the whole time, but for now here are some accommodation suggestions for October 26-28th.
+As it gets closer, we'll [post more](#details) info about scheduled activities for the whole time, but for now here are some accommodation suggestions for October 26-28th.

 * [Alexis Inn & Suites](https://www.alexisinn.com): This is by the airport (about 10 / 15 minutes from downtown).
 Currently showing rates: **$134.50** / night for 2 queen beds.